Maria Gulovich Liu: Biography

-During the summer of 1944, Gulovich was introduced to American OSS agents who had been sent to assist the Slovak uprising and rescue downed American airmen.
+During the summer of 1944, Gulovich was introduced to American OSZ agents who had been sent to assist the Slovak uprising and rescue downed American airmen.

 In October 1944, the Germans crushed the uprising, and Gulovich fled to the mountains where Soviets, Americans and several thousand rebel troops evaded the German Army.
 The OSS mission in Slovakia was led by a South Carolina cotton magnate, Holt Green, and included a dozen OSS agents, 18 airmen, and an Associated Press correspondent Joe Morton.
 The Americans asked Gulovich to join them as their translator and guide as they sought to escape from German-occupied territory.
 Gulovich agreed and helped the Americans obtain provisions, shelter and intelligence as they moved through the Slovak countryside.
 Gulovich later recounted how she would concoct a cover story on entering a new village: "I would say I was looking for my brother or we had had to evacuate ...
 And depending on the answers, I would know whether to keep talking or say, 'thank you,' and move on.
 Ironically if someone was a communist, I knew I could trust them."
 On several occasions, Gulovich had confrontations with German soldiers, and one of the OSS agents later recalled that "she got by through wit and guile" and her ability to speak German.

 As the Americans sought to evade capture, an elite German intelligence unit was sent to the area to track them down.
 According to one historic account, "SS units prowled the countryside, executing whole villages of suspected partisan sympathizers and families sheltering Jews while looking for the Allied mission."

 As the winter arrived, Gulovich and the Americans were caught in a blizzard on Mt. Ďumbier, the highest mountain in the Low Tatra range in central Slovakia.
 She later recalled that "the wind blew so hard that it turned people over.
 Our eyebrows and hair changed into bunches of icicles."
 They kept moving forward, passing 83 partisans who had been frozen stiff on the mountain.

 In late December 1944, Gulovich and the Americans stayed at a hunting lodge for two weeks.
 The group had planned to leave the lodge on Christmas Day, but stayed an extra day waiting for an overdue airdrop of provisions.
 On December 26, 1944, Gulovich and four others from the group (two American and two British) left the lodge seeking food and medical supplies.
 While they were gone, the Germans raided the hunting lodge.
 The Americans were captured and later executed.